 We welcome submissions from PC members (with the exception of the two co-chairs), but these submissions will be held to a higher standard.

-Submission is handled through the HotCRP site.
+Submission for regular papers is handled through the HotCRP site; extended abstracts should be sent by email to the chairs.
 All submissions should be in portable document format (PDF) and formatted using the ACM SIGPLAN style guidelines.
 Note that the ACM SIGPLAN style guidelines have changed from previous years!
 In particular, submissions should use the new ‘acmart’ format and the two-column ‘sigplan’ subformat (not to be confused with the one-column ‘acmlarge’ subformat!).

 Extended abstracts must be submitted with the label ‘Extended abstract’ clearly in the title.